-"native of Denmark," from Danish Daner (replacing Old English Dene (plural)); used in Old English of Northmen generally.
-Perhaps ultimately from a source related to Old High German tanar "sand bank," in reference to their homeland; or from Proto-Germanic *den- "low ground," for the same reason.
+"native or inhabitant of Denmark," early 14c. (in plural, Danes), from Danish Daner, (Medieval Latin Dani), which is perhaps ultimately from a source related to Old High German tanar "sand bank," in reference to their homeland, or from Proto-Germanic *den- "low ground," for the same reason.

 It replaced Old English Dene (plural), which was used of Northmen generally.
 Shakespeare has Dansker "a Dane" (c.
 1600).
 Dane was applied by 1774 to a breed of large dogs.